 On January 1, 2021, the U.K. formally left the EU and U.K.-EU trade became subject to a new agreement that was concluded in December of 2020.
 The exit from the EU is commonly referred to as Brexit.
 Financial services fall outside of the scope of this trade agreement.
-Instead, the relationship will largely be determined by a series of "equivalence decisions," each of which would grant mutual market access for a limited subset of financial services where either party finds the other party has a regulatory regime that achieves similar outcomes to its own.
-It is currently unknown if or when equivalence decisions will be taken.
+Instead, the relationship is expected to be determined by a series of "equivalence decisions," each of which would grant mutual market access for a limited subset of financial services where either party finds the other party has a regulatory regime that achieves similar outcomes to its own.
+It is currently unknown if or when equivalence decisions will be taken, resulting in access currently being the subject of individual country national measure regimes.
 In March 2021, the U.K. and EU agreed a Memorandum of Understanding on Financial Services Regulatory Cooperation which creates a structure for dialogue but does not include commitments on equivalence.